Broadway To Vegas

 jumped off and ran.
 Not Allen.
 Instead of running away Allen ran towards the

-problem, jumped into the cab of the fuel truck and drove it away, preventing an explosion.
-He
+problem, jumped into the cab of the fuel truck and drove it away, preventing an explosion, according to a press release from his publicist.

 He became a decorated war hero.
 In addition to the medal, his heroism earned him a full-dress